gfxdisp/AR-DAVID/README.md

 ### 📁 Files

-- `plot_across_backgrounds.m`: A script that generates the scaled quality per scene.
+- `analysis/plot_across_backgrounds.m`: A script that generates the scaled quality per scene.
-Colors represent the identical distortion type with the line types indicating the strength of the distortion levels.
+Colors represent the distortion type, while line styles indicate the strength of the distortion levels.

-- `plot_scatter_backgrounds.m`: A script that generates the scatter plot per optical blending method.
+- `analysis/plot_scatter_backgrounds.m`: A script that generates a scatter plot for each optical blending method.
-Colors represent the background luminance levels, and the markers represent the background type.
+Colors represent background luminance levels, and markers indicate the background type.

 ### 🚀 How to Run